- CLASS: Reptilia (Reptiles)

 HABITAT AND DIET

-At the San Diego Zoo, our aquatic turtles are fed a variety of foods, including earthworms, minnows, goldfish, chopped mice, fruit, yams, and leafy greens.
-They are also given a special treat the keepers call Jell-O wigglers, a gelatin ball that contains pellets with vitamins and minerals.
-Our land tortoises are fed a variety of vegetables and leafy greens, along with occasional treats like hibiscus flowers, melons, cactus pads, and tomatoes.
+At the San Diego Zoo, aquatic turtles eat a variety of foods, including earthworms, minnows, goldfish, chopped mice, fruit, yams, and leafy greens.
+The land tortoises enjoy a variety of vegetables and leafy greens, along with occasional items like hibiscus flowers, melons, cactus pads, and tomatoes.
 The Galápagos tortoises in particular seem to be attracted to anything red, and they love their tomatoes!

 Once you see these amazing reptiles in action, we think you’ll agree that conservation efforts to save them are important so they will be around for many, many more years to come.